fatihguner41/RedGuy/README.md

 # RedGuy
 A 2D platformer game for both android and windows.
 Made with Unity.

+The game has successfully passed virus tests and is completely safe for you to download and play.

 Player can move with w,a,s,d or left,right,up,down arrows.
 Jump with "space".

 The goal is to complete all the levels by reaching to the portals.